 There are several procedures in place to ensure that students maintain the academic rigor and integrity integral to the Honors College.
-Among these are the regulations surrounding GPAs.

-- After year one, students must maintain a 3.0 Honors and cumulative GPA - To extend after year two, students must maintain a 3.5 Honors and 3.0 cumulative GPA
+- After year one, students must have completed at least two Honors courses/four Honors credits (including an Honors-eligible orientation experience) - After year one, students must maintain a 3.0 Honors and cumulative GPA - Students who do not meet this requirement will be suspended from the Honors Foundations Program - To extend after year two, students must maintain a 3.5 Honors and 3.0 cumulative GPA, and

-Failure to achieve the required GPA after each year in the Honors Foundations Program results in probation within the Honors College.
-Probationary students are notified after year one grades have been reviewed by the Honors College faculty.

-Suspension includes the loss of all privileges associated with being an Honors Student.
+Failure to achieve the required GPA after the first year in the Honors Foundations Program results in suspension from the Honors College.
+Suspension includes the loss of all privileges associated with being an Honors student.
 Note that suspensions from the Honors College are not recorded on university transcripts.